razziel89/go-imapgrab/README.md

   be runnable as `root` (use `sudo` instead to change the user for one invocation)
 - restoration of a local backup to a server
-- view downloaded emails (use `mutt -f <PATH>` for that)
+- view downloaded emails (use `mutt -f ${PATH}/${FOLDER}` for that)
 - local removal of emails that have been removed remotely

 # Why a re-implementation

 The main author had been using the original [`imapgrab`][imapgrab] successfully for quite a while to backup mailboxes.
-However, the original is now abandoned and implemented in the deprecated Python version 2.
+However, the original is implemented in the deprecated Python version 2 and has been abandoned.
 While there are re-implementations in Python 3, none of them appeared quite complete at the time this project started.

 In addition to the above, [`imapgrab`][imapgrab] uses the [`getmail`][getmail] executable to download emails.
-That executable is also written in Python 2 and lacked a complete re-implementation in Python 3at the time this project started.
+That executable is also written in Python 2 and lacked a complete re-implementation in Python 3 at the time this project started.

 Furthermore, the author had started learning Golang not too long before this project started.